ganelson/inform/resources/Documentation/Writing with Inform.md

 However, if the phrases are defined under different headings, then those headings will be used in the index, too.

-	Section of phrases - Head motion
+	Section - Head motion

 	[Some "To ..." phrases here]

-	Section of phrases - Door clearance
+	Section with some more phrases - Door clearance

 	[Some more "To ..." phrases here]